thinkredtech/thinkredtech.github.io/docs/TASK_MANAGEMENT.md

-# 🚀 ThinkRED Monorepo - Unified Task Management
+# ThinkRED Monorepo - Unified Task Management

 ## Overview

-The ThinkRED monorepo now features a **unified task management system** that simplifies running scripts across all workspaces while maintaining modularity and scalability.
-No more confusion about which directory you're in or which npm scripts to run!
+The ThinkRED monorepo features a **unified task management system** that simplifies running tasks across all workspaces while maintaining modularity and scalability.
+No more confusion about which directory you're in or which npm scripts to run.

-## 🎯 Key Benefits
+## Key Benefits

-- **🎯 Single Entry Point**: All tasks run from the root directory
+- **Single Entry Point**: All tasks run from the root directory
-- **🧠 Context Aware**: Automatically runs tasks in the correct workspace
+- **Context Aware**: Automatically runs tasks in the correct workspace
-- **⚡ Parallel Execution**: Run multiple tasks simultaneously when possible
+- **Parallel Execution**: Run multiple tasks simultaneously when possible
-- **🔍 Clear Visibility**: See exactly what's running where
+- **Clear Visibility**: See exactly what's running where
-- **📊 Status Monitoring**: Check workspace status at a glance
+- **Status Monitoring**: Check workspace status at a glance
-- **🛡️ Error Handling**: Graceful error handling with clear messages
+- **Error Handling**: Graceful error handling with clear messages

-## 📋 Quick Start
+## Quick Start

 ```bash
 # Show all available commands